DrStr4Nge147/L4D2-DualPrimary-Plugin/README.md

 - **Dual Weapon Storage**: Store two primary weapons and switch between them instantly
 - **Complete State Preservation**: Maintains ammo count, clip size, and weapon upgrades (laser, incendiary, explosive)
 - **Automatic Storage**: Automatically stores your previous weapon when picking up a new one
+- **Smart Auto-Switching**: Automatically switches to your other primary when current weapon is depleted
+- **Special Weapon Support**: Full support for M60 and Grenade Launcher auto-switching
 - **Manual Storage**: Manually store weapons using commands
 - **Configurable Output**: Toggle debug mode and chat hints on/off
 - **Key Binding Support**: Bind weapon switching to any key